bimdata/documentation/src/viewer/guide/README.md

 <img width=250px src="/assets/img/viewer/viewer-gui-plugin-button-free.png" alt="Viewer GUI plugin button free.">

-## Context Menu
+## Context Menu & Shortcuts

+The context menu and the shortcuts take into account the context of the request.
+In this way, it is possible to launch a specific action in a particular window when a keyboard key is pressed while the mouse is hovering that window.
+In the same way, it is possible to add to the context menu only a list of commands specific to the place where the click was made.

 The context menu is usually displayed while right clicking on the screen.
-It takes into account the context of the click to display the corresponding commands.

 <img width=250px src="/assets/img/viewer/viewer-gui-context-menu.png" alt="Viewer GUI context menu.">